WhatsApp + JavaScript/TypeScript

 No blocking

-Under the hood it runs a real instance of Whatsapp Web to avoid getting blocked.
+Under the hood it runs a real instance of WhatsApp Web to avoid getting blocked.

 WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.